MostafaEsma3il/IMAGE-FILTER/README.md

 # Image-filters-Algorithm-project
-this is an Algorithm priject used to remove noise from any photo to render it in good shape using sorting algorithms and other techniques be C#
+this is an Algorithm project used to remove noise from any photo to render it in good shape illustrating sorting algorithms.